Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 </p>

-The general Problem representation has been designed with a _trait_ representing the abstract type **Problem**, for each problem a _case class_ has been defined.
+The general Problem representation has been designed with a _trait_ **Problem**.
+It is composed by:
+- A set of constraints that must be all satisfied in the solution.
+- An expression, which is the reduction of the constraints through an And gate.

-In each case class, the **Problem** trait is extended with the constraints needed to represent the specific problem.
+Each problem extends **Problem** using a __case class__, the **Problem** trait is extended with the constraints needed to represent the specific problem.
-Note that for each problem the expression is composed by a reduction of all constraints.

 ### Solution